mnot/public-resolver-errors/draft-nottingham-public-resolver-errors.md

 A Filtering Database ID is a short, textual string that uniquely identifies the operator of a database of filtering incidents.
 It uses the key "db".

-A Filtering Incident ID is an opaque, string identifier for a particular filtering incident.
+A Filtering Incident ID is a string identifier for a particular filtering incident.
 It might be specific to a particular request, but need not be.
 It uses the key "id".